After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 Lawyers cost money.
 Lots and lots of money.

 Before you know it, all that money you didn't want your ex to get will be gone.
-Blown on legal bills totaling in the hundreds of thousands of dollars.
+Blown on legal bills totaling in the tens or hundreds of thousands of dollars.

 Before you know it, you'll be liquidating your 401(k), taking out a second mortgage on your house and raiding your children's college fund.
 All to pay your lawyers.

-There'll be no money left over to fight about and you'll be left in financial hole you'll never be able to get out of.
+There will be no money left over to fight about and long after your divorce decree, you'll be left in financial hole you'll never be able to get out of.

 The more peaceful a divorce, the less money you'll spend.